Summary

 Evaluate

-The group's written summary from the readings, the annotated hand-out and the written song product will serve as assessments for this lesson.
+The group's written summary from the readings, the annotated hand-out, and the written song product will serve as assessments for this lesson.

 Materials

-• Guns and Ships handout - provided
+Guns and Ships handout (attached)

-• Washington letter to Horatio Gates primary source - provided
+Washington Letter to Horatio Gates (attached)

 Engage

 Tell students that they are going to listen to a song from the musical Hamilton.
-Give students the "Guns and Ships" handout and beginning with slide 3 have them create an I Think/We Think two-column chart on notebook paper.
-There are instructions for a later activity at the top of the "Guns and Ships" handout.
+Give students the Guns and Ships handout and beginning with slide 3, have them create an I Think/We Think two-column chart on notebook paper.
+There are instructions for a later activity at the top of the Guns and Ships handout.
 If students ask, explain this activity will be done later in the lesson.

 After the I Think/We Think chart is drawn, move to slide 4 and ask students to look at the first two lines of the song on their "Guns and Ships" handout, "How does a ragtag volunteer army in need of a shower / Somehow defeat a global superpower?"
-Ask students to think about what this questions means and how they might answer this question as they listen to the song "Guns and Ships."
+Ask students to think about what this question means and how they might answer it as they listen to the song "Guns and Ships."
 Students will use the "Guns and Ships" handout to follow along with the lyrics as the song plays.
 Students may write down their thoughts in the "I Think" column of their chart.

 After listening to the song, assign students to working groups of three to four.
 Tell them this will be their group assignment throughout different parts of the lesson.
-Move to slide 5 and have students share their "I Think" answers with the group and based on their conversations and the lyrics of the song, complete the "We Think" side of the chart.
+Move to slide 5 and have students share their "I Think" answers with the group.
+Based on their conversations and the lyrics of the song, complete the "We Think" side of the chart.
 Students should come to a consensus about the meaning of the first two lines of the song.
 Ask a few groups to share out some of their We Think opinions.
 Use student responses as a foundation for a whole-class discussion of the Revolutionary War to engage students in using their prior knowledge of the topic.
 Continue this line of discussion to review events of the Revolutionary War leading up to the Battle of Saratoga that have already been studied, asking students how the war was going for the Patriots at this time.

-Next, move to slide 6, showing students the essential questions for this lesson - How does conflict create change?
+Next, move to slide 6, showing students the essential questions for this lesson—How does conflict create change?
 What events during the Revolutionary War significantly impacted the course and outcome of the war?
 Explain to students that they will explore two major events of the Revolutionary War to reflect on this broader issue of American independence and how conflicts like war, consequences of battle, and alliances can influence the outcome of war to create change.

 Explore